isidroas/recursive_regex/README.md

 # Recursive REGEX

-Search an regular expresion recursively in a folder and substitute.
+Search a regular expresion recursively in a folder and substitute.

 ## Installation
 ```bash